Skip to Content

 Lila Coyne, Assistant Editor

-Lila Coyne is a member of the Cass of 2027 and serves as a reporter.
-She began in the 2023-24 school year when she was in ninth grade.
-She is also a member of the Debate Team and the Renaissance Literary Board.
+Lila Coyne is a member of the Class of 2027 and serves as an assistant editor.
+She began taking journalism in the 2023-24 school year as a ninth grader.
+Lila is also a member of the debate team.
+Outside of school, she enjoys reading and listening to Belle and Sebastian.

 Taariq Ahmed